box/box-python-sdk/docs/source/index.rst

-.. boxsdk documentation master file, created by sphinx-quickstart on Tue Dec 16 01:10:30 2014.
+.. boxsdk documentation main file, created by sphinx-quickstart on Tue Dec 16 01:10:30 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.